Pension FAQS

 An independent trustee is generally paid by the employer, but can also be paid from the scheme funds.

-We meet with the scheme administrator at least twice a year and have an administration report completed.
-This meeting and report cover all the possible scheme events that must or may occur each year.
+We assess the administrators performance on a quarterly basis analysing all scheme events.
 We monitor the procedures in place to make sure they are still working.
 If they are not, we work with the administrator and employer to find a solution.

 We can act as co-trustees with other trustees.
 These can be the existing, new or member trustees.
 We can also provide a director to be appointed to a trustee company established by the employer company.